 These awards are intended to provide matching funds for any source of extramural or internal funding, for example they can be used as Institutional matching towards NIH Shared Instrumentation Grants (SIG) and High-End Instrumentation (HEI) Grants, Howard Hughes Medical Institute funds, or to match internal funding from UCSF departments.
+NOTE: This award will not be offered in the Spring 2018 RAP cycle, to obtain matching funds for 2018 SIG and HEI grants please apply to the Fall 2017 cycle.
 To promote cost effectiveness, to encourage optimal sharing among individual investigators, research groups and departments, and to foster a collaborative multidisciplinary environment, the instrument should be managed by a UCSF Campus Core.
 For assistance in identifying a Campus Core partner please contact the Research Resource Program (RRP).

 Funds can be used towards the cost of equipment or to fund essential personnel or maintenance costs during the equipment validation period.
 Awards are conditional on obtaining matching funding.

 Awards will be made to UCSF Campus Cores and a letter from the Research Resource Program certifying Campus Core Status should be included in the application.
-PI1 should be a core director, core manager or core technical director who oversees a Certified Campus Core and should hold an academic appointment in any series including non-faculty academic appointments such as Specialist, Academic Coordinator, or Professional Researcher.
-PI2, if relevant, should be UCSF Faculty at any rank (Instructor, Assistant, Associate, and Professor) and in all series including adjunct and professional research series.
-If PI1 is not eligible to be the PI on the intended extramural application PI2 must be eligible to serve in this role.
+PI1 must be a Core Director, Core Manager or Core Technical Director who oversees a Certified Campus Core and hold a faculty appointment in any series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) or a non-faculty academic appointment (Professional Research Series, Specialist, Academic Coordinator) or be a Lab Research Supervisor 1 or 2 in the Research and Laboratory Career Tracks Family.
+PI2, if relevant, should be a UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in all ranks (Instructor, Assistant, Associate, and Full Professor) including Appointees to the Professional Research Series.
+If PI1 is not eligible to be the PI on the intended extramural application, PI2 must be eligible to serve in this role.

 Step 1) Applications must be from approved campus cores, cores can apply for approval at any time but must apply before submitting the application and include certification from the Research Resource Program.